xapian/xapian-docsprint/concepts/search_limitations.rst

 7 fds depending which tables are present.
 You can raise the per-process limit on some Unix-like platforms.

+..
+FIXME: add or link to some details of how to do this

+..
+James says:
+..
+Needs to mention ulimit, pam/syslimits & upstart for linux alone these days

+Needs to mention ulimit, pam/syslimits & upstart for linux alone these days…

 Another way to avoid it (and to spread the search load) is to use the remote backend to search databases on a cluster of machines, which only needs one fd open per database on the client machine.